Renan Bressan

-Renan Bardini Bressan (Рэнан Бардзіні Брэссан; born 3 November 1988) is a professional footballer who plays as an attacking midfielder for Criciúma.
-Born in Brazil, he represented the Belarus national team.
+Renan Bardini Bressan (Рэнан Бардзіні Брэссан; born 3 November 1988) is a former professional footballer who played as an attacking midfielder.
+Born in Brazil, he played for the Belarus national team.

 Club career

 FC Gomel

 Born in Tubarão, Santa Catarina, Bressan began his career at hometown club Clube Atlético Tubarão.
 In April 2007 he moved abroad for the first time, joining Belarusian FC Gomel.

 BATE Borisov

 On 28 January 2010, Bressan signed with BATE Borisov.
 He scored 15 goals during his first season with BATE, becoming the top scorer in the Belarusian Premier League for the 2010 season.
 He was also selected as the best midfielder in the league for the year.

 On 2 October 2012, Bressan scored BATE's third goal in their 3–1 shock defeat of Bayern Munich in the second game of the Champions League group stage.

 Alania Vladikavkaz

 In late November 2012, Russian Premier League club Alania Vladikavkaz acquired the services of Bressan.
 In October 2013, Bressan unilaterally terminated the contract because of gross violations of financial terms of the agreement by the club.